Back to selectorUsed car reliability guidesRenault hub

 Common problems & platform risks

-For the Renault Master model year 2022 (2022-Present), recurring issues often cluster around specific engines, transmissions, and shared chassis electronics.
+For the Renault Master model year 2022 (2010-2024), recurring issues often cluster around specific engines, transmissions, and shared chassis electronics.
 The trust score reflects how often serious powertrain or drivetrain problems show up in real-world reports versus routine maintenance.
 Always verify with a pre-purchase inspection and service history.

 What to inspect before you buy